 Tacos with a scramble, potatoes, beans, pickled zucchini, minced onion, and a guajillo chile and chile de arbol almond salsa.
+Hash browns on the side.

 Chile de arbol – “Tree Chile” in English – is named for the woody stem on top of it, which looks like a tiny tree.
 Other names for this pepper include “Bird’s beak chile” and “Rat’s tail chile” – although those are somewhat less appetizing.
 It comes from Mexico, but is often used in Chinese, Southeast Asian, and Southwestern US cuisines as well.